SamanthaLLee/Tumblr-Themes/README.md

 # themes

-just some themes i've coded for tumblr
+Just some themes I've coded for Tumblr.